 Vimeo can be a great choice in a few different scenarios.
 For example, if you’re a high-end TV station with a large budget or if you need extensive custom development.

-Vimeo’s basic plans is also a good choice for B2C customers.
+Vimeo’s basic plans are also a good choice for B2C customers.
 People who need simple video hosting features but don’t require API access, advanced analytics, or monetization tools should be happy with this video hosting solution.
-Here are a few features worth mentioning as pros of the Vimeo platform:
+Here are a few features worth mentioning as the pros of the Vimeo platform:

 - Easy uploading from any device, as well as Google Drive, Dropbox and FYP: this is especially useful for B2C users who manage video content primarily from their phones.
 (Note that users must meet Vimeo’s upload guidelines to access this feature.)

-- Player customization: Vimeo Premium, Business, PRO and Plus users can customize the video player with colors and logo.
+- Player customization: Vimeo Premium, Business, PRO and Plus users can customize the video player with colors and logos.

 - Video analytics: users can access stats on the amount of data related to their plan level.

 Beyond these pros, the Vimeo OTT solution also has a few downsides.
 Let’s review some potential issues or limitations of this platform below.

 Downsides of Vimeo’s OTT Platform

 Like Livestream, Vimeo takes a high-end premium approach to their service.
 This results in quality but expensive products.
 For example, full API access starts at $1,000+ per month.
 Full monetization tools aren’t included until the same pricing level.